-In 2013 the UKRPA® launched a Protocol aimed at improving the communication and support between housing associations and energy companies.
-Following updates to the appearance and content including the Principles, information sharing requirements and parties’ contact details, a new version (1.4) has been released in February 2019.
+In 2013 the UKRPA launched a Protocol aimed at improving the communication and support between housing associations and energy companies.
+Following updates to the appearance and content including the Principles, information sharing requirements and parties’ contact details, a new version (1.5) has been released in January 2021.

 Simon Brown of Onward Homes, a Housing Association with around 30,000 homes and signatory to the Protocol, has said:

 “Energy theft can kill and our staff and contractors are now fully trained to spot the giveaway signs of energy theft which supports our zero tolerance approach to meter tampering.